The Amazing Race: Europe

-America
+On April 12, 2023, Iltalehti revealed that a Finnish version of The Amazing Race was being made.
+Filmed from July 24 to August 16, 2023, and premiered on September 30 on Nelonen, the Finnish Amazing Race features celebrity contestants in a race around the world.
+After a successful adaption of the format, the Finnish version was renewed for a second season, which premiered in 2024.

+The Americas

 In late 2006, a South-American independent production company announced that it would produce a Brazilian version in 2007, to be called The Amazing Race: A Corrida Milionária, and to be aired in a purchased time slot in the Brazilian network RedeTV!.
 Applications were open from January until July, and filming occurred during August and September.
 The first and only season premiered on October 13, 2007, and concluded on January 5, 2008.

 On October 15, 2008, a Latin American version of the show was announced by Discovery Latin America in association with Disney and Harris Whitbeck presented the show.
 The first season was filmed in early 2009 and broadcast late in that year across Latin America and the Caribbean and the second season aired in late 2010.
 In January 2011 it was announced that Space acquired the rights to produce the third season of the show.
 The fourth season also aired on Space in September 2012, but solely composed of Brazilian teams with Paulo Zulu as the host, replacing Whitbeck.
 In the fifth season, María Victoria "Toya" Montoya, a former contestant from the third season, replaced Whitbeck as regular host of the series.

 On November 30, 2012, it was revealed that CTV would produce a Canadian version of The Amazing Race.
 An announcement made by Phil Keoghan aired on this channel during the December 2, 2012, episode of the American version of the show.
-The show premiered on July 15, 2013, with Olympic gold medalist Jon Montgomery as host and has since aired eight seasons.
+The show premiered on July 15, 2013, with Olympic gold medalist Jon Montgomery as host and has since aired eleven seasons.